 14 Slacken the locknut on the handbrake adjuster mechanism, then turn the adjuster nut until there is a clearance of approximately 2.0 mm between the end faces of the cable end fittings and the handbrake operating levers on the rear calipers (see illustration).
-15 Operate the levers on the calipers manually, and check that the levers return fully to their stops when released.
+15 Operate the levers on the calipers manually and check that the levers return manually, and check that the levers return fully to their stops when released.